ch9sh/Jlaive-Crypter/README.md

 # ✔️Jlaive

-✅Jlaive is an antivirus evasion tool that can convert executables into undetectable batch files.
+Jlaive is an antivirus evasion tool that can convert executables into undetectable batch files.
 Obfuscated .NET assemblies are not guaranteed to work.

 <h1 align="center">
     <b><a href="https://t.me/jlaive">Telegram: @jlaive</a></b>